 The best payroll software for small business users should meet your budgetary needs while providing the essential tools you need to compute and process employee payments and payroll taxes.

 A payroll software can cost anywhere from $30 to $50 per employee monthly.
+Note that this includes the base software and per-employee fees.
 You should expect to pay more if you want additional functionalities like time tracking, employee benefits, and HR advisory services.

 Basic HR tools like employee data management, PTO and time tracking, and new hire onboarding are essential as these help small businesses streamline day-to-day HR tasks.
 Having access to benefits plans and benefits administration tools is also important.
 These allow you to manage workers comp, health insurance, and other employee benefits through your payroll software.